TristanTruxal/The-Number-Game/README.md

 **Winning Conditions**
 1. If the player selecting the number surivives 5 rounds they win the game, otherwise the player guessing the number wins.

+**testing and Error handling**
+1. Wrong input and actions are logged and announced to the individual to change they way they entered their information or inputted the wrong number.
+2. To run a test on the code, while in the root directory run pytest test/test.py

 ### Playing The Game
 1. Start the server using "python server.py"